Saturday, July 29, 2017

 Whatever happened to the technological singularity?

-This is a copy of a speech I wrote for a writing subject in my BA of Internet Communications.
+This is a copy of a speech I wrote for a writing subject in my BA in Internet Communications.

 Whatever happened to the technology singularity?

-I am here tonight to ask the question, whatever happened to the technology singularity?
-I ask this question because we don’t seem to be getting any closer to being dragged into its event horizon.
-The singularity’s supercharged revolution of society is something I desperately want to experience.
-Rather than just writing about the singularity, I want to live it.
+I am here tonight to ask what happened to the technology singularity.
+We don’t seem to be getting any closer to being dragged into its event horizon.
+I desperately want to experience the singularity’s supercharged revolution of society.
+Rather than just writing about it, I want to live it.

-I can remember my excitement when I first read Eric Drexler’s Engines of Creation, where he told us of the wonders of nanotechnology.
-He told us of a future where nanobots - nano-scale robots - can manufacture everything, molecule by molecule.
-Many Star Trek fans would have immediately imagined that replicators would soon be churning out all the burgers and beer we could ever consume, for free.
+I can remember my excitement when I first read Eric Drexler’s Engines of Creation, in which he described the wonders of nanotechnology.
+He told us of a future where nanobots—nanoscale robots—can manufacture everything, molecule by molecule.
+Star Trek fans would have immediately imagined replicators would soon be churning out all the burgers and beer they could ever consume for free.

 My excitement about the future I would live in super nova-ed when I read Damien Broderick’s The Spike.
 He wrote of a convergence of technologies that would create a spike in human development, a period of massive change, where a combination of artificial intelligence, genetic engineering and nanotechnology would turn us into super-humans.
 We were destined to become technological gods.